Zip

 ), without a separator. - string: Plain text.
 Not recommended!
 Text encoding behavior will likely break it, as it's a binary file.

 If the file is not of zip format (e.g RAR or 7z) or is password-protected, it won't be opened.
-Make sure to check if it loaded successfully with the archive is open?
+Make sure to check if it loaded successfully with the error opening archive?

 block.

-Save the zip data into a string, which can be saved with e.g the Files extension.
+Saves the current archive into a zip data string, which can be saved with e.g the Files extension.

 The type can be one of the following: